 Everyday Cheapskate: Mistakes Teach Us What Doesn't Work

-It doesn't work to lease a car.
+It doesn't work to carry more than $100 cash.